pratimbaidya/Heart-Disease-Classification/README.md

 * ca: number of major vessels (0-3) colored by fluoroscopy
 * thal: [normal; fixed defect; reversible defect]
 * num: the predicted attribute

+## Goal
+I am building different classification models using this dataset.
+Matplotlib and Seaborn are used for visualizations.
+Numpy, Pandas and Scikit-Learn are used for model development and tuning.